Shop No. 3, B-24, Sector-10, Opp Allahabad Bank ,Behind Titan Eye Showroom, Shanti Nagar, Mira Road (E)

-A Diastasis rectus abdominus is a separation in the rectus abdominis, also known as the “6-pack” muscle.
+A Diastasis Rectus Abdominus is a separation in the rectus abdominus, also known as the “6-pack” muscle.
 It most often occurs during pregnancy.
 Sometimes it will spontaneously correct following birth, but it does not always.

 There can be many reasons for experiencing pelvic pain from vulvodynia to dysmenorrhea (pain with menstrual periods) to pain with intercourse.
 There can be tightness or increased muscle tone in the pelvic floor muscles that may be contributing to pelvic pain.
 Internal manual therapy and breathing techniques can help release trigger points and stretch tight muscles, which can effectively treat these painful syndromes.